phiresky/masters-thesis/content/1_introduction.md

 ## Introduction

-Ant colonies, bee swarms, fish colonies, migrating birds all exhibit swarming behaviour to achieve a common goal or to gain an advantage over what's possible alone.
+Ant colonies, bee swarms, fish colonies, and migrating birds all exhibit swarming behaviour to achieve a common goal or to gain an advantage over what's possible alone.
 Each individual within a swarm usually only has limited perception, and often there is no central control that enforces a common goal or gives